browserstack/cucumber-ruby-browserstack/README.md

 Notice that selenium driver.quit is not required for Capybara tests because Capybara implicitly does so.

-To run parallel tests use `parallel_cucumber`instead of cucumber.
-Add the option -n to specify the number of parallel processes.
-Add the parallel_tests gem in your Gemfile.

-To run local testing, set the capability `browserstack.local` in config/local.config.yml to true.

 ###Further Reading
 - [Cucumber](https://cucumber.io/)
 - [CapyBara](http://jnicklas.github.io/capybara/)